IBM/aspera-cli/docs/README.md

 #### Async transfers and cross-call status tracking

 The `direct` agent keeps transfer state in-memory.
-A job started in one MCP call **cannot** be monitored in a subsequent call — the in-memory agent is gone between calls.
+A job started in one MCP call **cannot** be monitored in a subsequent call: the in-memory agent is gone between calls.

 Use the `transferd` agent when you need to check transfer status in a later call: